Acorns vs. Vanguard: Highlights

 Investing Services

-Moving on to self-directed trading, Acorns drops out, but Schwab and Vanguard remain.
-Both let you invest in stocks, options, mutual funds, ETFs, closed-end funds, and bonds.
-Schwab also has forex, OTC stocks, foreign equities, and futures, which Vanguard does not.
+When shifting to self-directed investing, Acorns drops out of the picture, leaving Schwab and Vanguard.
+Both brokers support trading in stocks, options, mutual funds, ETFs, closed-end funds, and bonds.
+Schwab also allows trading in forex, OTC securities, international stocks, and futures, while Vanguard does not.

 Winner: Schwab